-ENG-316 Medieval Romance
+• ENG-316 Medieval Romance

 This ain't your mother's Harlequin Romance, baby!
 Love you'll find, all right, but not the sappy sentimental kind you might expect, and in these tales battles, dragons, and the knights of King Arthur are every bit as common as lovers' tears, instant infatuation, and bodice-ripping passion.
 The genre of the Medieval Romance had its earliest vernacular genesis in French and Anglo-Norman translations of Latin epic poetry, and eventually it evolved into an extremely popular courtly narrative aimed at a secular aristocratic audience.
 Because of these origins and aims we might expect Romances to deal with the interests and values of the courtly class, and this is indeed often the case: Spectacles of battles, tournaments, feasts, quests, and the hunt abound, along with elaborate descriptions of clothes, arms, armor, and rituals, most notably those related to "courtesy," or polite courtly behavior.
 Perhaps the most well-known conventions of the Medieval Romance to modern readers are those of courtly love and "chivalry," the code of knightly virtue and conduct.
-These are indeed common facets of the genre, and often Romances in fact might be said to articulate and to validate the cultural values and practices of the elite classes of the Medieval West.
-The Romance is much more than a mere series of re-assertions of fundamental interests and principles, however, and often it critiques the very cultures it seems designed to laud.
+These are indeed common facets of the genre, and often Romance is much more than a mere series of re-assertions of fundamental interests and principles, however, and often it critiques the very cultures it seems designed to laud.
 The Medieval Romance may be-for these reasons-more difficult to define accurately than it seems upon first inspection.
 Offered occasionally.